damienmckenna/twitter/README.txt

 How to use the username and hashtag input filters
 =================================================
-1. Go to admin/config/content/formats.
+1. Go to admin/settings/filters.
-2. Select the text format where you want to use the filters.
+2. Select the input format where you want to use the filters.
 3. At "Enabled filters" check the Twitter converters.

 After that, clear cache and try to create a page with the following body: